networknt/light-doc/content/design/convtws.md

 monolithic applications and they are against distributed principal of microservices architecture.

-Microservice architecture evolves from monolithic application architecture naturally as a monolith grows to certain stage that becomes not maintainable and not scalable.
+Microservices architecture evolves from monolithic application architecture naturally as a monolith grows to certain stage that becomes not maintainable and not scalable.
 Imaging that you have a big application and only one developer knows it inside out and every time one line of code is changed ten